puppetlabs/puppet-docs/source/puppet/5.0/modules_installing.markdown

 sudo puppet module upgrade puppetlabs-apache --version 0.0.3
 ```

-## Common errors
+{:.concept}

-### Puppet Enterprise module errors
+## Puppet Enterprise module errors

+If you get an error when installing a Puppet Enterprise module, check for common issues.

-When installing or upgrading a Puppet Enterprise module, you might receive an error like the following:
+When installing or upgrading a PE-only module, you might get the following error:

 ```
 Error: Request to Puppet Forge failed.